The gradient flow of the potential energy on the space of arcs: Introduction

+Let us now derive a model for motion of a falling inextensible string (e.g., whip or flagellum) with one fixed and one free end, which is overdamped by a heavily dense environment.
+The motion of an inextensible string subject to a frictional force $f_d=c\eta_t$ (where $c$ is the damping coefficient) and a gravity force $f_g$ is governed by the system cf. \eqref{eq:geodgrav}.
+Assume that the gravity is of the same order as the damping, that is, $f_g=c g$ for some constant vector $g$.
+Letting $\sigma=\varsigma/c$ and $c\to + \infty$ we formally deduce

-with the initial/boundary conditions Here $\eta:[0,\infty)\times [0,1]\rightarrow \R^d$ is the position vector, $\sigma:[0,\infty)\times [0,1]\rightarrow \R$ is an unknown scalar multiplier (we opt to denote it with $\sigma$ instead of $\varsigma$), and $g\in\R^d$ is the given gravity vector (we assume that $|g|=1$ for definiteness).
-This system can be (formally) derived by considering the gradient flow on $\mathcal{A}$ driven by the potential energy $E(\eta)$ see Section \ref{s:gf}.
-This is a model for motion of a falling inextensible string (e.g., whip or flagellum) which is overdamped by a heavily dense environment.
-We also point out that its study may shed more light on the geometry of the space of arcs since \eqref{eq:whip} might have many common features with its higher-order counterpart \eqref{eq:geodgrav}; e.g., non-uniqueness of generalized solutions for both systems seems to be of similar nature, cf. Remark \ref{udwhip}.
+We complement the system with the initial/boundary conditions This system can be (formally) derived by considering the gradient flow on $\mathcal{A}$ driven by the potential energy $E(\eta)$ see Section \ref{s:gf}.

+Another way to feel the link between the conservative system \eqref{eq:geodgrav} and the gradient flow \eqref{eq:whip} is to employ the quadratic change of time \cite{BD18}.
+Indeed, introducing the ``new time'' $\theta:=t^2/2$ in \eqref{eq:geodgrav}, we derive and for small $\theta$ we approximately get \eqref{eq:whip}.
+Thus, the study of \eqref{eq:whip} may shed more light on the geometry of the space of arcs since \eqref{eq:whip} might have many common features with its higher-order counterpart \eqref{eq:geodgrav}; in particular, the non-uniqueness of generalized solutions for both systems seems to be of similar nature, cf. Remark \ref{udwhip}.

+It is worth noting that the geometric ``uniformly compressing curve-shortening flow'', which we have introduced and studied in the companion paper \cite{SV19}, after a suitable change of variables becomes very similar to \eqref{eq:whip}: with the periodic boundary conditions.

+In what follows, we will always assume that the gravity is normalized: No generality is lost since it is possible to rescale $t$ and $\sigma$ in \eqref{eq:whip} to secure \eqref{g=1}.

 In this paper we consider generalized solutions for the system \eqref{eq:whip}-\eqref{eq:bdry2} (cf. Definition \ref{defi:limit_sol}).
 Roughly speaking, a generalized solution pair $(\eta,\sigma)$ solves the equation $\p_t\eta=\p_s(\sigma\p_s\eta)+g$ almost everywhere and satisfies a relaxed constraint.
 Furthermore, any generalized solution which is $C^2$-regular solves the original system \eqref{eq:whip}-\eqref{eq:bdry2} (cf. Remark \ref{rmk:gene_sol}).
 Our first result concerns the global existence of generalized solutions.
 More precisely, we prove \begin{thm} For any Lipschitz initial datum $\eta_0$ with $|\p_s\eta_0|=1$ and $\eta_0(1)=0$, there exists a solution $\eta:[0,\infty)\times [0,1]\rightarrow \R^d$, which solves \eqref{eq:whip}-\eqref{eq:bdry2} in the sense of Definition \ref{defi:limit_sol}.
 In addition, its Lagrange multiplier satisfies $\sigma\geq 0$ almost everywhere. \end{thm}